 Back in 2010, Dogwood decided that stopping the expansion of fossil fuel export infrastructure in British Columbia was the biggest contribution we could make to the growing climate movement.
 Coal, the worst global warming villain of them all, was an obvious but overlooked target.
 We zeroed in on the proposed Fraser Surrey Docks facility, part of the federal port authority’s plan to turn Vancouver into the continent’s biggest coal port.
 By organizing municipal leadership and residents in affected communities, six years later we are happy to report the expansion plans have stalled.
 But the struggle continues as U.S. thermal coal companies become increasingly desperate to send their product to power plants in Asia.
 With five export terminals rejected in Oregon and Washington State, B.C. is the obvious back door.

 In B.C. the biggest democratic battles are often around resource extraction, but we also work on less-sexy democratic reforms to promote government accountability and transparency.
 We’ve been involved in efforts to modernize provincial Freedom of Information laws as well as the province’s outdated and ineffective political donations laws.
-The recently launched Ban Big Money campaign builds upon Dogwood’s success in 2006 in getting the province to make political donations disclosures available online laid the groundwork for our Ban Big Money campaign.
+Dogwood’s success in 2006 in getting the province to make political donations disclosures available online laid the groundwork for our Ban Big Money campaign.
 And now, thanks to the work of thousands of British Columbians, we have new campaign donation laws and are on our way to reining in the ‘Wild West’.
 But our democracy is still suffering from decades of darkness and secrecy, with Big Money pouring in from corporate bank accounts and lobbyists running amok.
 It’s time to let the sunshine in.